scottdorman/scottdorman.github.io/_posts/2016/2016-03-17-integrating-asp.net-core-dependency-injection-in-mvc-4.md

       || t.Name.EndsWith("Controller", StringComparison.OrdinalIgnoreCase)));
 ```

-This will find all of the public types that implement the `IController` interface or end with the word “Controller” in the class name that aren’t abstract or an open generic type and add cause them to be added to the services collection.
+This will find all of the public types that implement the `IController` interface or end with the word "Controller" in the class name that aren't abstract or an open generic type and add cause them to be added to the services collection.
 Now, if you run the project again, everything should work.

-One important thing to be aware of is that we haven’t completely switched over to using a DI framework.
-If you created your project using the “Individual User Accounts” authentication option, you’ll also have a Startup.Auth.cs file in the `App_Start` folder of your project.
-That’s where the `ConfigureAuth` method can be found.
-If you haven’t made any changes to that code, the `ConfigureAuth` method registers the `ApplicationDbContext`, `ApplicationUserManager`, and `ApplicationSignInManager` with the `IAppBuilder` instance.
-More specifically, it registers them as part of the `OwinContext` that is then later retrieved by calling `HttpContext.GetOwinContext().Get<ApplicationSignInManager>()` or `HttpContext.GetOwinContext().GetUserManager<ApplicationUserManager>()`, which aren’t resolved through the `DependencyResolver`.
-I’ll show how to move these to use our new service provider in an upcoming post.
+One important thing to be aware of is that we haven't completely switched over to using a DI framework.
+If you created your project using the "Individual User Accounts" authentication option, you'll also have a Startup.Auth.cs file in the `App_Start` folder of your project.
+That's where the `ConfigureAuth` method can be found.
+If you haven't made any changes to that code, the `ConfigureAuth` method registers the `ApplicationDbContext`, `ApplicationUserManager`, and `ApplicationSignInManager` with the `IAppBuilder` instance.
+More specifically, it registers them as part of the `OwinContext` that is then later retrieved by calling `HttpContext.GetOwinContext().Get<ApplicationSignInManager>()` or `HttpContext.GetOwinContext().GetUserManager<ApplicationUserManager>()`, which aren't resolved through the `DependencyResolver`.
+I'll show how to move these to use our new service provider in an upcoming post.